solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program.md

   tokens from the token mint.
 - `freezeAuthority` - an account authorized to freeze the tokens in a token account.
-If freezing is not a desired attribute, the parameter can be set to null which disables it. _Note, once disabled it can't be turned back on._
+If freezing is not a desired attribute, the parameter can be set to null which disables it.
 - `decimals` - specifies the desired decimal precision of the token

+<callout type = caution> Once `freezeAuthority` is disabled, it can't be turned
+back on. </callout>

 When creating a new mint from a script that has access to your secret key, you can simply use the `createMint` function.
 However, if you were to build a